TiffanyMClark/prework-study-guide/README.md

 ## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+Theres nothing to do to install the project, it's a live site.

 ## Usage